September 2021 to April 2022 (Elders Weaving in the Woods – Samhain to Equinox)

 Bringing in family heirlooms to share the story of them – for them to be seen, loved and heard about

+Opportunities to bring memories of our lives to our community.
+Practising listening and retelling.
 Community poetry writing – with Dean building the poem The Cathedral

 Seasonal connecting (Samhain, Solstice, Equinox), political connecting, Poppy Day, Ukraine invasion.
 Giving the opportunity to speak of things which make us anxious, share concerns and worries and ask for support.